ruby-news/ruby-news.github.io/contribute.md

 ##### Uploading only links:
-To upload links only:

-* Create a `.md` file inside _posts directory, with the format `yyyy-mm-dd-post-name.md`
+To upload links only: create a `.md` file inside _posts directory with the format `yyyy-mm-dd-post-name.md`
-* Create an image directory inside posts_images/yyyy-mm-dd, with the same year, month and date, unless the folder already exists.

 Put the contents: